First Congregational Church of East Haven: Description and history

 The First Congregational Church of East Haven occupies a prominent position at the eastern end of the town green in the center of East Haven.
-It is a 2-1/2 story structure, built out of red standstone quarried in nearby Fair Haven, and mortared with a combination of historic lime mortar and more recent cement mortar.
+It is a 2-1/2 story structure, built out of red sandstone quarried in nearby Fair Haven, and mortared with a combination of historic lime mortar and more recent cement mortar.
 A square tower rises from the west-facing main facade, with three levels of base surmounted by a clock stage, a wooden belfry with late Georgian features, and an octagonal steeple.
 Entrances are set in the bays flanking the tower.
 Windows are set in rectangular openings with stone sills and flared lintels, and there is a slightly projecting stringcourse between the floors.
 The interior is reflective of an 1850 renovation, in which the pulpit was moved from the long north wall to the east end.
 At that time, the main entrance was also relocated; it had originally been placed at the center of the long south wall, a traditional placement for colonial meeting houses.

 The church was built in 1772-74 by George Lancraft, a stonemason from Fair Haven.
 It was designed in part by Lancraft and by the congregation's building committee, which made alterations (including lengthening the building and adding the tower) while it was under construction.
 The church was looted of its silver during a British raid in the American Revolutionary War.